 Self–Service And Single Sign-On

 As employees bring their personal devices to work and adopt readily available SaaS applications, maintaining control over their applications across corporate data centers and public cloud platforms has become a significant challenge.
-Microsoft has proven experience in identity management through Microsoft Windows Server Active Directory and Forefront Identity Manager.
-Now Microsoft has extended our offerings to provide you with a powerful set of cloud based identity and access management solutions on Microsoft Azure Active Directory.
+Microsoft has proven experience in identity management through Windows Server Active Directory and Forefront Identity Manager.
+Now Microsoft has extended our offerings to provide you with a powerful set of cloud based identity and access management solutions on Azure Active Directory.
 Unify access — reduce the number of usernames and passwords needed to login.
 Ensure admin accounts are only going where they need to go and doing what they need to do.
 Groups can automatically update their membership to ensure only the right people have access to your resources.
 Access security — enable application access security by enforcing rules based multi factor authentication for both on premises and cloud applications.

 Microsoft Azure Identity And Access Management

 Protect your business with identity and access management in the cloud.
-Get single sign—on to thousands of cloud apps and access to web apps that you run on-premises with Microsoft Azure Active Directory Premium.
+Get Single Sign-On to thousands of cloud apps and access to web apps that you run on-premises with Azure Active Directory Premium.
 Built for ease of use, Azure Active Directory management tools enable collaboration and deliver holistic identity protection and adaptive access control.
-Azure Active Directory provides secure single sign—on to cloud and on-premises applications including Microsoft Office 365 and thousands of SaaS applications such as Salesforce, Workday, DocuSign, ServiceNow, and Box.
+Azure Active Directory provides secure Single Sign-On to cloud and on-premises applications including Office 365 and thousands of SaaS applications such as Salesforce, Workday, DocuSign, ServiceNow, and Box.
 Connect Active Directory and other on-premises directories to Azure Active Directory in just a few clicks and maintain a consistent set of users, groups, passwords, and devices across both environments.

-Enable users—allow users to self remediate identity issues, including group membership, smart card and password reset functions.
+Allow users to self remediate identity issues, including group membership, smart card and password reset functions.
 An easy to use interface delivers increased productivity and satisfaction.
 High availability — take advantage of the high availability and reliability of a worldwide, enterprise-grade, cloud-based identity and access management solution.
 Protect data — discover and map permissions across multiple systems to individual, assignable roles.
 Use role mining tools to discover permission sets for users across the enterprise to be later modeled and applied centrally.

 Increase visibility into compliance and the security state of systems across the organization with in-depth auditing and reporting.
-Single sign—on—provide single sign on access to your applications including thousands of pre-integrated SaaS apps.
+Single Sign-On — provide single sign on access to your applications including thousands of pre-integrated SaaS apps.
 User productivity — improve user productivity with self-service password reset and application access requests for directories in the data center and the cloud.
-Secure remote access — provide secure remote access to on premises web applications through Microsoft Azure Active Directory Application Proxy.
+Secure remote access — provide secure remote access to on premises web applications through Azure Active Directory Application Proxy.